snyk/leaky-vessels-static-detector/README.md

 ### Return values

-- `0` - Successful, now rules were matched.
+- `0` - Successful, no rules were matched.
 - `1` - Successful, found matches.
 - `2` - Failed, an unknown error occurred.
 - `3` - Failed at base image analysis.